powersync-community/powersync-nuxt/README.md

 The inspector is also available in the Nuxt Devtools as a tab, providing seamless integration with your development workflow.

-### Known Issues
+> [!WARNING]

-The sync status tab might glitch when operating in a multi-tab environment.
-You can observe this issue when you open the inspector in the devtools, for example.
+> Multitab support is still not fully supported when diagnostics are enabled which causes the inspector to malfunction in the devtool. see [Known Issues section](#known-issues)

 ## API Reference